awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 **Requirements for key pairs**
 +

-  The following formats are supported:
+  Supported formats:
   + OpenSSH public key format \(the format in `~/.ssh/authorized_keys`\)\.
 If you connect using SSH while using the EC2 Instance Connect API, the SSH2 format is also supported\.
   + Base64 encoded DER format
   + SSH public key file format as specified in [RFC4716](http://tools.ietf.org/html/rfc4716)
   + SSH private key file format must be PEM
-+ Create an RSA key\.
++ Supported type: RSA\.
 Amazon EC2 does not accept DSA keys\.
-+ The supported lengths are 1024, 2048, and 4096\.
++ Supported lengths: 1024, 2048, and 4096\.
 If you connect using SSH while using the EC2 Instance Connect API, the supported lengths are 2048 and 4096\.

 **To create a key pair using a third\-party tool**